I CARE ABOUT YOUR TRANSLATION HEALTH

 What a difference an expert makes!

-For specialized medical topics, the professional translator must be more than just a linguist who is fluent in two languages, above all when the source material has been written carelessly or is perhaps simply incorrect – which is not uncommon!
+For specialized medical translation, the professional translator must be more than just a linguist who is fluent in two languages, above all when the source material has been written carelessly or is perhaps simply incorrect – which is not uncommon!

 A glaring example would be EMA templates, where you MUST use specific wording - otherwise your application for marketing authorization can be rejected.

 A simple "linguist" is often unable to understand medical jargon and other linguistic traps: this is why a Subject Matter Expert in the Medicine Field like myself really makes the difference.

 An editor who is also a doctor

 Editing concentrates less on the format and more on the terminology, and involves checking to make sure that correct jargon is used at all times.

 This is achieved by researching each word or phrase that sounds doubtful, or is unknown to the editor, to ensure that the right wording is used.

 This typically involves research – whether online or with specialized hard copy/CD-ROM dictionaries – accompanied by recommended corrections.

 Undertaking research to find the best translation is very time-consuming - and, especially when using Internet resources, the chances of finding unreliable or erroneous references are very high.

 This is why a translator who is also a doctor is the best professional you can hire

 Doctor in Veterinary Medicine & Geek

 I took my degree in Veterinary Medicine in 1981, then I worked as a veterinary surgeon in my own pet practice for 18 years

 I took my degree in Veterinary Medicine in 1981, then worked as a veterinary surgeon in my own small animal practice for 18 years doing surgery, lab tests, X-rays and clinical medicine.